 The first commercially available, Australian-made domestic refrigerator to operate without ice was produced by Edward Hallstrom in 1923.
 It used kerosene as a power source and was promoted as ideal for outback stations where ice was not available.
-In 1935, Hallstrom introduced the ‘Silent Night’ which ran on electricity or gas.>Museum Victoria
+According to Museum Victoria, Hallstrom introduced the ‘Silent Night’ which ran on electricity or gas in 1935.
+However, I have heard from Hallstrom’s great grandson, who says the Silent Night was, in fact, introduced in 1928.

 Although Australians were among the pioneers of refrigeration in the 1850s, the technology wasn’t adapted for domestic use until many decades later.
 The first domestic electric refrigerator was sold in America in 1913.
 It had an air-cooled refrigeration unit mounted on top of an ice-box.
 The Frigidaire and Kelvinator brands date from 1918, when the first self-contained fridges were sold.